animetosho/ParPar/xor_depends/info.md

 of finding common elements between pairs (bitwise AND of dependency masks), which seems to improve performance by about 15-20%.

-An alternative possibility may be to statically generate instructions for every possible multiplier, making exhaustive searches viable (which also gets around the downsides of JIT).
-Whilst it is somewhat feasible to generate 65536 different routines, assuming we only need to the consider the default polynomial, the code size would be rather large, so I have not bothered exploring this option.

 AVX
 ---